attack-theoRy/Portfolio/README.md

 <img src='img/frontpage.png' alt='front page'>

-There are links to recent projects I've done as well as links to my Github and LinkedIn profile.
-I added MIT licenses and contact info to all my readmes as well as updated screenshots for some of them.
+There are links to recent projects I've done updated for 2021 as well as an updated resume, LinkedIn and Github Profile.

 <img src='img/PortfolioExample.png' alt='portfolio'>